TillMacher/apscale_gui/README.md

 ### Running apscale: All-in-One Analysis
 The APSCALE pipeline can easily be started via the All-in-One window.

+First, the settings need to be adjusted.
+Therefore, one can either adjust the settings from within the GUI and apply them via the green button.
-First, open the settings file (either from within the GUI or from the project folder).
-Then adjust all settings according to the data set.
+Or one can open the settings file (either from within the GUI or from the project folder) and adjust all settings according to the data set.

+Most settings can be left on default.
+However, following settings need to be adjusted:
+- Forward primer sequence (in 5'-3' orientation)
+- Reverse primer sequence (in 5'-3' orientation)
+- Length of the target fragment (after primer trimming)

-To run apscale, simply select the steps to run, click on 'Run analysis' and sit back and enjoy!
+To run apscale, simply select the steps to perform, click on 'Run analysis' and sit back and enjoy!

 <img width="958" alt="image" src="https://user-images.githubusercontent.com/48299746/172804927-b24730f0-530c-4653-9191-a0970ec95cde.png">

 ## Output